-Tracy Womack is a glass artist with more than thirty years of experience in working with molten glass.
+Tracy Womack is a glass artist with more than thirty years of experience working with molten glass.
 This type of work is called "flamework" and/or "lampwork".
-Each piece is hand formed from
+Each piece is hand formed from solid

-solid rods of glass which are heated in torch flame until molten, and shaped into the desired form.
+rods of glass which are heated in a torch flame until molten, and shaped into the desired form.

 To create her pieces, Tracy first makes her own colored rods from clear rods, glass powders, and frit (ground up glass), which provide her with a broad and unique color palette.
 Tracy's exquisite use of color and her expert rendering of form is what sets her work apart in the world of art glass.

 "When I discovered the use of powders and frits I began 'painting' with glass."